Pricimetrics is the Most Advanced, Easiest to Use Predictive Pricing Platform You Can Find

 Are you ready to take your pricing strategy to the next level?
 Contact us today for a free audit of your prices, and you can be on the road to increased revenue and profits in days.

 Pricimetrics does the grunt work analyzing the data looking for patterns and anomalies.
-It also has a rudimentary intuition helping to avoid overfitting and other typical machine learning traps.

 Add constraints to make sure that your prices never go above your competition or add constraints to prevent your price from having a negative impact on profit.

 Like the best human experts, Pricimetrics can also tell you how it reached its conclusions and why.
 You can even do “what if” scenarios and Pricimetrics will forecast outcomes at different prices.

 Using Pricimetrics Max Is As Easy As 1, 2, 3!

 Import your transaction data into Pricimetrics Max.
 Sit back and relax as it automatically calculates the profit maximizing price for each product.